artisan-build/agent-os-md/standards/code-style.md

 ## PHP
 - Write modern PHP.
 The minimum version required for each project is defined in its composer.json, so make sure that everything you write is considered best practices for that version.
+- All PHP files (including blade.php files) should have exactly one blank newline at the end of the file.

 ## Comments in PHP